 Understanding Volatility in Financial Markets

-Volatility in finance can simply be said to be the rate at which the price of an asset changes during a given period of time.
-In other words, it is the magnitude of fluctuations of the price of the asset concerning time, quite often driven by market sentiment, economic data, and worldwide events.
+Volatility in finance can simply be said to be the rate at which the price of an asset changes during a given period.
+In other words, it is the magnitude of fluctuations in the price of the asset concerning time, quite often driven by market sentiment, economic data, and worldwide events.

-- Historical volatility refers to the actual past movement of the price of an asset over a given period of time.
-Unlike implied volatility, HV is backward-looking and does not necessarily predict the future.
+- Historical volatility refers to the actual past movement of the price of an asset over a given period.
+Unlike implied volatility, HV is backwards-looking and does not necessarily predict the future.

 Volatility, however, remains one of the most important aspects of options trading because it has a direct impact on the price of options.
 In general, the higher the volatility, the higher is the premium of options, especially those that are far from the strike prices.
 Such a relation forms the basis of several strategies related to volatility trading.